BitBoxSwiss/2FA-app/README.md

 cordova build android
 ```

 To install on an Android phone, connect it to your computer and type  `cordova run android`.
-Developer permissions are explained here https://developer.android.com/tools/device.html.
+[Developer permissions](https://developer.android.com/tools/device.html) are required.

 To install on an iPhone, replace `android` with `ios` and open the file `platforms/ios/Digital Bitbox QR.xcodeproj` in Xcode.
 An iOS Developer Program membership, or a jailbroke phone, is required.